D0t-Matrix/RainbowChatScript/README.md

 # RainbowChatScript

+> Abandoned as of now.
+Will be picked up as a replatform to function as an addon to [FrankerFaceZ](https://github.com/FrankerFaceZ)

 # Project Goal:
 web script to input a command to change the username color to a random hex color value each time the user sends a message.